voronianski/melchior.js/README.md

 });
 ```

-In real world the most likely you will want to use other third-party libs.
+In the real world the most likely you will want to use other third-party libs. _Melchior_ also works as **dependency script loader** and provides similar config syntax as RequireJS does.

-Firstly it is necessary to specify entry point for all of your modules:
+Firstly you will need to specify an entry point for all of your modules:

 ```html
 <script src="/path/to/melchior.js" data-main="/path/to/entry.js"></script>
 ```

-Melchior provides special ``.config()`` where you need to specify paths for all libs that you want to use:
+Inside `entry.js` call `melchiorjs.config()` with `paths` object inside that will include paths to the all libraries that you want to use as _Melchior_ modules.

 ```javascript
 melchiorjs.config({